Sasha Bordeaux: Cyborg

 With the help of another imprisoned agent, Jessica Midnight (who attempted to assassinate Lord earlier), Bordeaux escapes and sets out to kill Lord, unaware he is already dead.
-As they are on their way out, an OMAC attacks the two and impales Bordeaux.
-This attack somehow activates her latent inner programming, turning her into an OMAC cyborg.
-She retains most of her human features, although her skin now resembles a metallic coating and one of her eye sockets is empty.
-She also retains her free will; unlike the other OMACs, she is not under Brother I's control.
+As they are on their way out, an OMAC attacks the two and impales Bordeaux, transforming her into an OMAC cyborg.

 With Lord's death, Brother I rechristens itself "Brother Eye" and activates all the remaining OMACs to kill Earth's superhumans.
 Bordeaux contacts the other various factions of Checkmate who left after Lord's takeover, apologizing for Lord and asking them to rejoin.

-She then creates a computer virus and hooks herself up to the Brother Eye satellite.
+She then creates a computer virus and links to the Brother Eye satellite.
 The virus, along with a massive electromagnetic pulse blast created by the various superheroes, disables the majority of the OMACs.
 Brother I escapes with 200,000 OMACS.

-She later reunites with Batman.
-After she tells him she is now a machine, he comforts her.

 Infinite Crisis

 Eventually, with the aid of the new Blue Beetle, Batman locates Brother Eye.
 He then gathers a team of heroes, including Bordeaux, to attempt to destroy it (Infinite Crisis #5 and #6).
 The attack sends Brother Eye crashing to Earth, but the satellite's central memory remains intact.
-With the various superheroes needed elsewhere, Batman tasks Bordeaux with destroying Brother Eye once and for all.
-Sasha resists the machine's brainwashing long enough to blow it up.
-She survives the blast, albeit at the cost of the majority of her OMAC shell.
+With the various superheroes needed elsewhere, Batman tasks Bordeaux with destroying Brother Eye.
+She succeeds and loses her OMAC shell.

 One year later

-One year after Infinite Crisis, Bordeaux becomes the "Black Queen" of the Checkmate organization.
+One year after the "Infinite Crisis" crisis, Bordeaux becomes the "Black Queen" of the Checkmate organization.
 Her consequentialist attitude towards the success of Checkmate missions puts her into conflict with Alan Scott.
 She is also in conflict with several of her Checkmate colleagues, particularly Fire and Mister Terrific, with whom she is romantically involved.
-In a 2007 story arc involving The Outsiders, Bordeaux suffers extreme torture at the hands of Chang Tzu who wishes to learn more about her cybernetic implants.
-After barely surviving this encounter, it takes her some time to regain her confidence, especially when the healing process results in even more of her body becoming cybernetic.
+In a 2007 story arc involving The Outsiders, Chang Tzu tortures Bordeaux to learn more about her cybernetic implants.
+She is rescued, but has lasting trauma from the event and is transformed into a more mechanical form while healing.

 In Manhunter (vol. 3) #27 (January 2007), Sasha intervenes in the trial of Wonder Woman (for murdering Maxwell Lord) by secretly delivering exonerating evidence to Wonder Woman's lawyer, Kate Spencer.